The Gallagher Girls series follows Cameron "Cammie" Morgan (Chameleon

 - Expository Hairstyle Change: Cammie cuts and dyes her hair bottle-black while on the run.
 She later has it bleached and returned to normal to deal with the emotional trauma.

-- Fake American: Bex dons an American accent while giving the fake grand tour.
+- Fake American: In-Universe.
+Bex dons an American accent while giving the fake grand tour.

 - For Want of a Nail: Cammie muses how life would have been if Cammie's father had survived and Bex's had gone missing in their childhood.